 The 317 telephone area code serving Indianapolis and most of its suburbs is low on available numbers and is projected to run out in 2017.
 As a result, the new 463 area code will be added in 2016.

-- The telecommunications industry and the Indiana Office of Utility Consumer Counselor (OUCC) are both recommending use of the "all-services overlay" method to add the new code.
+- The telecommunications industry and the Indiana Office of Utility Consumer Counselor (OUCC) both recommended the all-services overlay approach.

 - The OUCC issued a September 24, 2014 news release to invite public comments and to publicize the five public field hearings held in the fall of 2014.
 The hearings were held in Indianapolis, Carmel, Franklin, Danville, and Greenfield.

 All new area codes introduced in the United States since 2008 have used the overlay method, including the new 930 area code which now overlays the 812 code throughout southern, south-central and western Indiana.
-930 will be added to the 812 area in March.

 - All consumers with 317 phone numbers will keep them, with no changes.

 - All customers will dial ten digits for local calls (area code + number), though local calling areas will not change.
 Calls that are currently local will remain local.

 - Toll calls will still use eleven digits (1 + area code + number).

 - A transition period (expected to last from March 19, 2016 until September 17, 2016) will allow consumers to adjust to 10-digit dialing and make any needed changes.
 Dates for the transition period will be determined in the near future.